-There is uncertainty whether acute haemorrhagic oedema of infancy is a mild variant of Henoch-Schoenlein purpura (HSP) that occurs in infancy, or a distinct clinical entity.
-Clinically it is similar to, but milder than HSP, occurs in a more restricted age range, and has different skin lesions.
+There is uncertainty whether acute haemorrhagic oedema of infancy is a mild variant of Henoch-Schoenlein purpura (HSP) that occurs in infancy or a distinct clinical entity.
+Clinically it is similar to, but milder than HSP.
+It occurs in a more restricted age range and has different skin lesions.

 |Internal organ involvement||

 Acute haemorrhagic oedema of infancy is usually diagnosed on clinical grounds alone.
 Other causes of purpura may first need to be excluded, as well as rashes that have a similar cockade pattern, like erythema multiforme, urticaria and Kawasaki disease.
-Inflicted injury should also be considered.
+An inflicted injury should also be considered.

 Acute haemorrhagic oedema of infancy usually resolves spontaneously over 1–3 weeks with complete recovery.
 Recurrence may occur but is uncommon, and usually occurs early.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.